animator/learn-python/README.md

 - `try` block: The block of statements within which an exception might be thrown.
 - `except` clause(s): One or more exception handlers.
 Each `except` clause handles a particular type of exception.
 In case an exception of a particular type occurs in the `try` block, the corresponding `except` clause code block is executed.
 - `else` clause: An optional `else` clause can also be included after the last `except` block.
 In case no exception is raised, none of the `except` blocks are executed.
 In this case, the `else` code block is executed.
-- `finally` clause: An optional `finally` clause can be added at the end of the try statement which includes a block of statements that are executed regardless of whether or not any error occured inside the try block.
+- `finally` clause: An optional `finally` clause can be added at the end of the try statement which includes a block of statements that are executed regardless of whether or not any error occurred inside the try block.
 This block is usually setup for code cleanup and closing all open file objects.

 Here's the general form of these statements: